v-bulynkin/skype-export-parser/README.md

 ## Precautions
 - Make sure you have enough free space on your disk because media files are copied during the process.
 - This script has been tested only on Windows 10 with Powershell 5.1 and only on one Skype export dump.
-- All links inside HTML files are hard, so if you choose to move your Skype exported folder to another place, restart the script after moving.
+- All links inside HTML files are hard, so if you move your Skype exported folder to another place, restart the script to renew HTML files.

 ## Pictures
 ### This is how the data export folder looks after the work is completed
 ![pic1](https://github.com/v-bulynkin/skype-export-parser/blob/main/pics/skype-export-parser1.png)<br>

 HTML files are threads.
-Folders with the same names contain extracted media files belongs to those threads.
+Folders with the same names contain extracted media files belong to those threads.

 ### HTML file opened in browser
 ![pic2](https://github.com/v-bulynkin/skype-export-parser/blob/main/pics/skype-export-parser2.png)